Welcome, Introduction & Virtual Tour

-Welcome message and introduction to the School by the Headteacher
+Welcome message by the Headteacher

-Rosehill School has been specialist provision for pupils with autism since 1980 and in 2009, the school was selected to be part of a Building Schools for the Future programme.
+Rosehill School has been specialist provision for pupils with autism since 1980 and in 2009, the school was selected to be part of a Building Schools for the Future Programme.
 By 2011, the school was fully refurbished and is completely unique in its design, as the builders and architects have produced a superb purpose-built school specifically planned to meet the needs of learners with autism.
 The site encapsulates the original open air nature of the school while providing 21st Century facilities with its eye firmly on the future.
 We pride ourselves in the facilities that include specialist sensory areas, a dance studio, PE hall, library, art studio, music room and training kitchens.
-We also have a Multi Interactive Learning Environment (MILE).
+We also have a Multi Immersive Learning Environment (MILE).

 We provide a broad and balanced education enabling pupils to achieve their full academic and social potential.
 Our whole school curriculum and school environment reflects the commitment made to ensure Fundamental British Values (FBV), Social, Moral Spiritual and Cultural (SMSC) aspects and Prevent Duty Strategies.
 Every aspect of the school curriculum and school environment is reflective of the individual learning needs (and continues to be developed to ensure a balanced curriculum structure is in place).

 We know how valuable each day at school is, so we want all of our pupils to be happy, safe and to access the creative, broad and balance curriculum we offer.
 Some of our most recent developments include our 'Dance makes maths memorable' project and 'Cultural diversity' work.
-We aim to extend opportunities outside of school in sport, the arts, cultural experiences such as visiting museums and libraries, work related learning, work experience and many other areas.
+We aim to extend opportunities outside of school in sport, the arts, cultural experiences such as visiting museums and libraries, Work-Related Learning, work experience and many other areas.

 The school is designed with very clearly defined safe, calm classroom bases with individual areas to meet children’s needs.
 From these bases pupils circulate around the school to engage in more specific learning areas leading ultimately to a more life skills based and independent curriculum.
 The circulation, movement and integration of pupils around the school is central to the overall vision of developing independence, preparing our learners for adulthood.